BernardTatin/Vrac/md/Langages/ML/installation.md

-# installation des dernères versions
+# installation des dernières versions

 ## Standard ML of New Jersey